spot-ml/spot/models/README.md

 # Models

-This sub-repo contains the code for all the ML models used in the project.
+This sub-repo contains the code for all the ML models with the MarkovML features, used in the project.